ahgroup/DSAIDE/mynotes/cran-comments.md

   sub-directories of 1Mb or more:
     shinyapps   6.0Mb

-A fair bit of documentation that goes with each Shiny App is inside this folder, thus the 6Mb size.
+Each shiny app contains information about the model that is studied.
+This documentation includes, for each app, a , thus the 6Mb size.

 ## Submission History
 This is the first submission of this package.